sem-js/study-group/leadership_notes/leading_the_meeting.md

 * send a reminder email in meetup a few days before the actual meetup
 * Use twitter to remind people of the meetup before the meetup
 * Get a 'regular' to run a group project, if there is one that is happening (those leading the study group need to focus on the study group)
+* It might also be useful to review the meetup list of who is attending, and get an idea of first timers from this list

 At the study group meeting
 --------------------------